Our Staff Roles

 Each hall and apartment has various levels of trained professional and student staff.
 During your time here on campus, if you have questions or concerns, the staff is here to help.

 Resident Advisor (RA)

-RAs are undergraduate students who live in the residence halls and apartments.
+Resident advisors (RA) are undergraduate students who live in the residence halls and apartments.
 Their role is to assist students in their adjustment to college life.
 The RAs are peer advisors and resources for students, identifying their needs and concerns, and, if necessary, directing them to the appropriate campus offices.
 RAs are around to help you—they might not realize when you need help, so feel free to ask.
-Part of their job is to be in “your business” so don’t take offense if they ask you how things are going, about your grades, and about your EMU experience.
+Part of their job is to be in “your business” so don’t take offense if they ask you how things are going, about your grades and about your EMU experience.
 They care about you!
 The RAs promote a community atmosphere through programming and encouraging resident involvement in community activities.
 The RA also acts as a representative of Housing & Residence Life and is responsible for enforcing the Eastern Michigan University Student Conduct Code.
 There are less RAs in the apartments; they are available should you need them.
-Contact your Front Desk/Office in Brown if you need an RA for assistance.
+Contact your front desk/office in Brown if you need an RA for assistance.

 Community Programmer (CP)

 The community programmer (CP) works to foster and maintain a positive sense of community around an academic or residential community theme, assesses and responds to the needs of residents on a continual basis, and performs administrative tasks.
 CPs are students who reside in a Living-Learning or Theme Community and assist with programmatic efforts.
 They are trained with the RAs and involved in the floor’s theme.